 In the spring of 2015, he produced a holiday film called A Christmas in New York, released by Gravitas Ventures, starring Jamie Bamber (Battlestar Galactica), Tracie Thoms (Death Proof) and Jasika Nicole (Fringe).
 He quickly followed that up as co-producer on Pray for Rain from ESX Productions and Lucas Oil, a mystery starring Jane Seymour (Wedding Crashers), Missi Pyle (Gone Girl) and Paul Rodriguez (Born in East LA).
 Mark then returned to horror in 2016 with The Basement, starring Mischa Barton (The O.C.), which received a limited theatrical release through Uncork’d Entertainment in 2018.

 Over the next couple years, he worked on a variety of different projects, serving as an associate producer on Chinese new media series The Offer, LA unit producer on French documentary Lil' Buck: Real Swan, and consulting producer on American documentary Somewhere in the Middle from longtime collaborator Nathan Ives.
-His latest completed feature, New York-set heist flick Take the Night, is set for a five-city theatrical release in 2022 through Saban Films.
+His latest completed feature, New York-set heist flick Take the Night, received a six-city theatrical release in 2022 through Saban Films.

-Most recently, he produced the Tennessee-based dramatic thriller Homestead, directed by Marcos Efron (And Soon the Darkness), starring Jake McLaughlin (Quantico), Leven Rambin (The Hunger Games) and Shane West (A Walk to Remember), followed up by the pilot for new North Carolina-based horror series The Montgomery Murders.
-He also recently signed on as producer to Oklahoma-set family sports drama Will to Win, based on the book of the same name by Jim Stovall (The Ultimate Gift).
+Most recently, he produced the Tennessee-based dramatic thriller Last Night on Earth, directed by Marcos Efron (And Soon the Darkness), starring Jake McLaughlin (Quantico), Leven Rambin (The Hunger Games) and Shane West (A Walk to Remember), and the pilot for North Carolina-based horror series The Montgomery Murders.
+He also recently signed on as co-producer for Oklahoma-set family sports drama Will to Win, based on the book of the same name by Jim Stovall (The Ultimate Gift).

 Before starting Treasure Entertainment, Mark held positions at Outlaw Productions (Training Day, The Santa Clause I & II), Film Roman (The Simpsons, My First Mister), and literary agency Ken Sherman & Associates.
 He graduated number one in his class with a Bachelor of Arts in Film Studies from UC Santa Barbara and earned a Master of Fine Arts in Motion Picture and Television Producing from the UCLA School of Theater, Film and Television.